Filter-Bubble/e2e-Dutch/README.md

 import stanza
 import e2edutch.stanza

+stanza.download('nl') # This downloads the stanza models if not yet available

 nlp = stanza.Pipeline(lang='nl', processors='tokenize,coref')

 doc = nlp('Dit is een test document.
 Dit document bevat coreferenties.') print ([[span.text for span in cluster] for cluster in doc.clusters])
 ```

-Note that you first need to download the stanza models with `stanza.download('nl')`.
 The e2e-Dutch model files are automatically downloaded to the stanza resources directory when loading the pipeline.

 ## Quick start